Using Public Transport to Explore National Parks in Chile

 Here is the list of National Parks in Chile with Public Transport.
 As an avid hiker and somebody who wants to explore all the areas, I’m limited to what I can see based on how I can get there.
 Chile has an excellent public transport system between places but not always to National Parks.
 To save you time, I’ve created a list of National Parks that are accessible by public transport.

 **Bus schedules will depend on the season.
-There will be more buses during the summer and fewer during the off-seasons.
+There will be more buses during the summer and fewer during the off-season.
 Always check with the bus driver for bus times.**

 Public Transport to National Parks